project-ncl/bacon/guide/build-config.md

        resolveExcludes: >-
          io.netty:*:*:linux-aarch_64:* # but ignore all netty artifacts with linux-aarch_64
          io.netty:*:*:osx-*:*          # and osx-* classifiers
+       resolveArtifacts: >-
+         io.quarkus:quarkus-maven-plugin:1.2.3.Final-redhat-00001 # this one is not managed in io.quarkus:quarkus-bom
  ```

 `build-config.yaml` example using `sourceBuild`, `sourceArtifact` and `extensionsListUrl`: